NobisIndustries/Letterbox/README.md

 ## Requirements

 - Docker + Docker Compose
-- An [OpenRouter](https://openrouter.ai) API key (Gemini Flash is cheap — a few cents per letter)
+- An [OpenRouter](https://openrouter.ai) API key (Gemini Flash is cheap — a few fractions of a cent per letter)
-- ~500 MB disk for the ML models (downloaded automatically on first run)
+- ~Gb MB disk for the ML models (downloaded automatically on first run)

 ## Setup